rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch02-Introduction-to-java-applications-input-output-and-operators.md

 ### `if` selection statement

-- allows a program to make a decision based on a condition's value
+- Allows a program to make a decision based on a condition's value

 ### A condition

-- is an expressiont that can be `true` or `false`
+- Is an expression that can be `true` or `false`

-- can be formed by equality operators and relational operators
+- Can be formed by equality operators and relational operators

 - Equality operators are lower than relational operators in the levels of precedence

+### Equality and relational operators

 <table>
     <caption>Equality and relational operators</caption>